AEYurtseven/TodoApp/README.md

 # TodoApp
-MyTodo App Project with Typescript React
+MyTodo App Project with Typescript React and Continuous development